rootamin/django-telegram-backupper/README.md

 sudo nano /etc/systemd/system/django-backupper.service
 ```

-Write the following template and modify the paths to your own paths:
+Write the following template (assuming you are not using a virtual environment and followed the installation steps) and modify the paths to your own paths:
 ```
 [Unit]
 Description=Django Backupper Service